s6ig1t/cited-credit-memo-demo/README.md

 # Cited Credit Memo Pipeline

-An agentic pipeline that reads a commercial financial statement, calculates lending ratios, checks them against policy, and drafts a narrative credit memo — where every figure traces back to the exact page and snippet it came from.
+An agentic pipeline that reads a commercial financial statement, calculates lending ratios, checks them against policy, and drafts a narrative credit memo, where every figure traces back to the exact page and snippet it came from.

 Built as a hands-on exploration of agentic AI development: the Microsoft Agent